100% Pure Seed. No Fillers. Non GMO.

 'Standards' are the upper set of petals on a Bearded Iris and the 'falls' are what we call the downward-pointing lower petals; look closely here for a small fuzzy clump - that's the beard!

-Although Bearded Iris are fairly low-maintenance once established in your garden, there are common growing problems that you'll want to be aware of.
+Although Bearded Iris are fairly low-maintenance once established in your garden, there are five common growing problems that you'll want to be aware of.
 These issues can cause your Iris to produce less blooms – or even prevent them from making it through the growing season!
-The good news is that these problems are fairly simple to resolve and with just a little know-how in the Bearded iris care department, soon enough you’ll be addicted to this easy-growing, beautiful plant.
+The good news is that these problems are fairly simple to resolve.
+With just a little know-how in the Bearded iris care department, soon enough you’ll be addicted to this easy-growing, beautiful plant.

 This is one of the most common reasons for How to Plant Bearded Iris not to grow in size or to produce the big, fabulous blooms they're known for.
 Bearded iris are propagated and planted as rhizomes.